Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: Conclusion

 This paper presents a comprehensive overview of the history of simulators for autonomous driving over the past three decades.
-The timeline is divided into three distinct phases: the specialized development period (1990s-2002), the gap period (2002-2013), and the comprehensive development period (2013-present).
-A tendency toward comprehensive functionality and open-source accessibility is detected in the evolution process.
-After investigating influential commercial and open-source simulators, they are classified into five specialized classes: traffic flow simulators, vehicle dynamics simulators, scene editors, sensor data synthesizers, and driving strategy validators.
-Additionally, simulators that enclose multiple functionalities are grouped as comprehensive simulators.
+According to the increment pattern of simulators, the timeline is divided into three distinct phases: the incipient period (1990s-2000s), the dormant period (2000s-2015), and the outbreak period (2015-present).
+A tendency toward open-source accessibility and comprehensive functionality is revealed in the evolution process.

+After investigating the influential commercial and open-source simulators, they are classified into four task-specific classes: traffic flow simulator, sensory data simulator, driving policy simulator, and vehicle dynamics simulator.
+Additionally, simulators that enclose multiple functionalities are grouped as the fifth type, comprehensive simulators.

-After obtaining a systematic understanding of the simulators, this paper identifies the critical issues that defect the usage of simulators by observing the open-source simulators.
-The primary concerns are two aspects, data fidelity, and simulation efficiency.
-This paper argues that addressing challenges related to adverse weather simulation, automatic map reconstruction, and interactive traffic participants will greatly enhance the realism of simulators.
-Additionally, developing a headless simulation pipeline and achieving high frame rates can significantly improve the efficiency of simulators.
-This paper provides a clear definition of the critical issues, emphasizes their importance, and outlines feasible solutions as valuable guidelines for researchers who tend to use or improve simulators.
-Moreover, the paper explores both qualitative and quantitative metrics to evaluate the effectiveness of resolving these challenges within simulators, elucidating the principles and scope of applicability of these metrics.
+Through a systematic exploration of simulators, this paper identifies critical issues with a particular focus on open-source variants.
+Key concerns include simulation fidelity, efficiency, and data format inconsistency.
+Fidelity issues extend to the synthesis of sensory data, traffic scenarios, and vehicle dynamics.
+In generating traffic scenarios, efficiency challenges arise in constructing detailed maps with rich traffic information with minimal human labor, intricately linked to data format inconsistency.
+Simulation efficiency is a global concern.
+The potential hazards posed by these issues to the validity of ADS models developed in simulators are justified, serving as a reminder to simulator users.
+The paper also reviews potential mitigation methods for these impacts.

-This paper is written as a call for more attention to the simulators for autonomous driving.
-Continuous and systematic improvements in simulators are essential to the success of autonomous driving systems.
-As the field progresses, further advancements in simulators will fasten the realization and application of autonomous driving technology.
+This paper is presented as a comprehensive guide for selecting an appropriate simulator for ADS research tasks.
+Simultaneously, it serves as a call to address the pressing limitations present in actively maintained open-source simulators.
+It is believed that advancements in simulation technology have the potential to accelerate the implementation and deployment of autonomous driving technology.

 \begin{IEEEbiography}[{ }]{Yueyuan LI} received a Bachelor's degree in Electrical and Computer Engineering from the University of Michigan-Shanghai Jiao Tong University Joint Insitute, Shanghai, China, in 2020.
 She is working towards a Ph.D. degree in Control Science and Engineering from Shanghai Jiao Tong University.